cjuniorfox/retropie-crt/README.md

 ## Arcade games

 Every arcade game has its own resolution.
-At the first time you start a arcade game, Retropie-CRT script addresses that by querying what the resolution is for the game before starting it.
+The first time you start an arcade game, the Retropie-CRT script addresses that by querying what the resolution is for the game before starting it.
-The retrieved data is stored as `rom_name-crt.json` at the same path as the rom itself.
+The retrieved data is stored as `rom_name-crt.json` at the same path as the ROM itself.

 Example:

-I have the **Sunset Riders** at the `/home/RetroPie/roms/mame` folder as `ssriders.zip`.
+I have the **Sunset Riders** in the `/home/RetroPie/roms/mame` folder as `ssriders.zip`.
 The resolution file is `ssriders-crt.json`.

 ### Contents of `game-crt.json`

 In the aftermentioned example, **Sunset Riders** runs at 228 x 224 at 60 Hz resolution.
-So its json looks like this:
+So its JSON looks like this:

 ```json
 {